microsoft/vcpkg-docs/vcpkg/consume/boost-versions.md

 ---
 # Tutorial: Install a specific version of the Boost libraries using registry baselines"

-vcpkg provides the Boost set of libraries as individual packages as a convenience for users that depend only on a limited subset of Boost packages.
+vcpkg provides the `Boost` set of libraries as individual packages as a convenience for users that depend only on a limited subset of Boost packages.
 However, this approach has a tradeoff.
-Users that want to lock a specific version of their Boost dependencies are required to override the versions of each Boost package on which they depend.
+Users who want to lock a specific version of their Boost dependencies are required to override the versions of each Boost package on which they depend.